rainlanguage/arb-bot/README.md

 # Rain Orderbook Arbitrage Bot
 NodeJS app that clears Rain orderbook orders against major DeFi platforms liquidity by finding arbitrage trades for token pairs of orders details queried from a subgraph or from file containing array of `Order Struct`, bundling them as `takeOrders` and submitting them to [Rain GenericPoolOrderBookFlashBorrower contract](https://github.com/rainprotocol/rain.orderbook.flashborrower.zeroex).

-This app requires NodeJS v18 to run.
+This app requires NodeJS v18 or higher to run and is docker ready.
 This app can also be run in Github Actions with a cron job, please read below for more details.

 ## The Case for Profitability